AriFordsham/GHCWiki/type-functions-status.md

   - Issue a warning if there are two identical instances (as per  Roman's suggestion).
 1. CONCEPTUAL issue: At least with `skolemOccurs`, the policy of not zonking the types embedded in the kinds of coercion type variables does no longer work.
 This becomes, for example in the test `Simple13`, apparent.
 The skolem introduced in `skolemOccurs` finds its way into variable kinds (which is visible when inspecting them during `TcMType.zonk_tc_tyvar`).
 1. When `Simple13` is compiled with a compiler that was built with `-DDEBUG`, it prints a warning about not matching types being used during constructing a trans coercion.
-1. To fix superclass equalities (specifically getting the coercion evidence), we could introduce a kind of typelet just for evidence.
-In fact, re-use `HsBind.VarBind` and make its right-hand side a specially data structure describing evidence construction, instead of being a general `HsExpr`.
-That evidence construction generation can have a case for extracting superclass constraints.
-The desugarer than has to generate the case expression bringing the equality in scope from that.
 1. In `TcTyFuns.genericNormaliseInst`, we need to figure out what to do with `ImplicInst`, `Method`, and `LitInst` dictionaries.
 1. ghc falls over if a bang pattern is put at an argument of type `F a`.
 1. Fix export list problem (ie, export of data constructors introduced by orphan data instances):